coord-e/slide-type-class-impl/PITCHME.md

 ---

-insert a placeholder in place of overloaded name
+insert a placeholder in place of the overloaded name

 ```haskell
 square x = <1> x x